tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 The distributed source code for this challenge is as follows.

-> Facts: The executables generated from this code cannot do anything to your computer because it will immediately be flagged by Windows Security because it uses antivirus software (AV software) like Microsoft Defender Antivirus to scan files and look for malware signatures and suspicious behaviour.
+> Fun Facts: The executables generated from this code cannot do anything to your computer because it will immediately be flagged by Windows Security (WS).
+WS uses antivirus software (AV software) like Microsoft Defender Antivirus to scan files and look for malware signatures and suspicious behaviour.

 ```C
 #include <windows.h>